 This is the beginning level of Tai Chi, the physical level.

 The Tai Chi Classics, the distilled, written wisdom, tell us that the heartmind leads the energy and the energy leads the body.
-For learning purposes, one starts with the emphasis on the physical, initially, and gradually works to develop awareness of the natural, internal energy.
+For learning purposes, one starts with the initial emphasis on the physical and gradually works to develop awareness of the natural, internal energy.

 Also, the Tai Chi Classics say that Tai Chi hinges entirely upon the player’s consciousness.
 It is the coordination of the heartmind, the energy and the body that makes it extraordinary.
 Your physical appearance and athletic prowess are secondary to the correct mental concentrations and your energy awareness.